senseofsteph/memory-card-game/README.md

 ### Future Features

-- Add score for the amount of clicks to complete the game
+- Add score count for the amount of clicks left in the game
 - Redeal when the game ends (for now, hard reload to restart game)
 - Two player mode to alternate awarding points
 - Software deployment